One Third Of Actual Expenses Method*

 * this claim method has been removed from 1 July 2015

-The following information relates to the position before 30 June 2015.
+The information below relates to the position up to 30 June 2015.

 This method may only be used when at least 5,000 business kilometres (actual or annualised) have been travelled.
 The business kilometres can be determined as a reasonable estimate, but both opening and closing odometer readings must be kept.